-APPLICATION PROCESS In an effort to enhance the overall efficiency of the recruitment process as well as reducing paper consumption, the City of Burbank will no longer accept paper applications effective Monday, April 1, 2013.
+APPLICATION PROCESS In an effort to improve the overall effectiveness of the recruitment process as well as reducing paper intake, the City of Burbank will no longer accept paper applications effective Monday, April 1, 2013.

 If you need assistance with completing an online application you may visit the City of Burbank WorkForce Connection, 301 East Olive Avenue, Burbank, CA 91502 or call 818-238-5021.

-Online applications must be filled our completely and clearly show that the minimum qualifications are met.
-Separate applications must be submitted for each job classification.
-Applicants should promptly notify Human Resources of any change of address and/or phone number.
+Online applications must be filled out completely and clearly show that the minimum qualifications are met.
+Separate applications must be submitted for each job title.
+Applicants should notify Human Resources of any change of address and/or phone number.
 EXAMINATIONS Those applicants who appear to be among the best qualified will be selected for the examination.
-Examination scores determine standing on Eligibility Lists.
+Examination scores determine placement on Eligibility Lists.

-RECRUITMENT EXAMINATION APPEALS The City of Burbank's Civil Service Rule XII, Sections 3, sets forth the reasons that an applicant may appeal the results of a recruitment examination.
-Applicants may appeal a written examination only on the basis of a clerical or machine error, ambiguity, and/or factual error.
-Applicants may appeal other parts of the recruitment examination only on the basis of mechanical errors in rating or scoring, fraud, prejudice, and/or unfair or unreasonable conduct of the examination.
-Appeals must be submitted in writing to the Management Services Director within five (5) working days after the notification (postmark date on the envelope for notification delivered by the United States Postal Service or date on the e-mail notification) and it must state the specific reason(s) for and the evidence supporting the appeal request.
+RECRUITMENT EXAMINATION APPEALS The City of Burbank's Civil Service Rule XII, Sections 3, states that an applicant may appeal the results of a recruitment examination.
+Applicants may appeal a written examination only based on a clerical or machine error, ambiguity, and/or factual error.
+Applicants may appeal other parts of the recruitment examination only if mechanical errors in rating or scoring, fraud, prejudice, and/or unfair or unreasonable conduct of the examination.
+Appeals must be submitted in writing to the Management Services Director within five (5) working days after the notification (date on the e-mail notification) and it must mention the specific reason(s) for and the evidence supporting the appeal request.
 Any appeal that does not meet the requirements as described above will be denied.
 The appellant will be notified in writing of the decision regarding the appeal.
 For any additional questions regarding the appeals process, please contact Human Resources at (818) 238-5031.
-SELECTION An Eligibility List is established for each job classification and is normally valid for one year unless sooner exhausted or canceled.
-A vacancy is filled by any one or more of the following procedures: the top three available candidates on the appropriate list or the top three whole scores on the appropriate list.
-Names not selected after three certifications are removed from the Eligibility List.
-The City of Burbank reserves the right to discontinue a recruitment for any reason prior to the establishment of an Eligibility List.
-Established Eligibility Lists may or may not be used to fill vacancies at the discretion of the hiring department.
+SELECTION An Eligibility List is created for each job title and is normally valid for one year unless sooner ran through or canceled.
+A vacancy is filled by any one or more of the following procedures: the top three available candidates on the proper list or the top three whole scores on the proper list.
+Names not selected after three (3) certifications are removed from the Eligibility List.
+The City of Burbank reserves the right to stop a recruitment for any reason prior to the creation of an Eligibility List.
+Created Eligibility Lists may or may not be used to fill vacancies at the will of the hiring department.
 Contact Human Resources for any questions regarding certification.